jdotpy/streamline/README.md

 $ streamline --help

 ::extract::
-	Description: Filter out values that dont have a truthy result to a particular python expression
+	Description: Change the value to an attribute of the current value
 	Example: streamline -s extract -- --selector exit_code

 ::py::